Frequently Asked Questions

 Q: What is the next Talia Hibbert book?

-A: I’m currently writing my debut fantasy romance, which doesn’t have a release date yet.
-The title, preorder links, and all other news will likely be shared with my Very Important Pen Pals before anyone else.
+A: I’m currently writing my debut fantasy romance, The Last Thorn, coming August 2027.
+The cover, preorder links, and all other news will be shared with my Love Letter list before anyone else.
 (They also get reading recommendations and dog pics.
 If that sounds like your cup of tea, feel free to sign up.)

-Q: When can I see your characters on screen?
+Q: When can I see Talia Hibbert characters on screen?

-A: Hopefully soon, as The Brown Sisters books have been optioned by Sony.
-However, getting a show or film made is tricky business, so I don’t have any further information.
+A: Hopefully soon, as several of my books have been optioned by production teams and I myself am a screenwriter.
+However, getting a show or film made is a tricky business, so nothing is guaranteed.
 If you want to support, the best way is to read and talk about your favourite books!

 Q: Where can I find the reading order for the Taliaverse?